BloomTech-Labs/labspt2-investor-data-app/README.md

 # Contributing

 Currently we're only accepting PRs from members of our team.
-Feel free to check back later!

 # Issues

-If you would like to report an issue, bug, or improvement, please [file an issue](https://github.com/Lambda-School-Labs/labspt2-investor-data-app/issues/new)
+If you would like to report an issue, bug, or improvement, please [file an issue](https://github.com/Lambda-School-Labs/labspt2-investor-data-app/issues/new).